-Abi Fattahi, Chair Sharad Keny Greg Miller Jeff Miller Jeff Lutgen R. Fritz Smith Eric Sundberg athematics is one of the original liberal arts and serves as the foundation underlying much of modern science and engineering.
+Sharad Keny, Chair Mark P. Kozek Jeffery Miller Jeffery Lutgen R. Fritz Smith athematics is one of the original liberal arts and serves as the foundation underlying much of modern science and engineering.
 It is a rigorous discipline, but one in which a creative mind can flourish and excel.
 Graduates with a mathematics major generally work in business or industry, teach, or pursue graduate studies in mathematics or operations research.
 The Mathematics Department offers courses designed to prepare majors for their pursuits and courses designed to serve the needs of non-mathematics majors.
 Given their reputation for improving one's logical reasoning abilities, mathematics courses attract many non-mathematical majors.
-All new students, except those with AP calculus scores of 4 or higher, must take the Mathematics Placement Examination to determine their mathematical preparation for placement in Whittier College mathematics courses.
-The Liberal Education Program mathematics (quantitative reasoning) requirement can be satisfied by taking MATH 75, 85, 139A, 139B, 141A, 141B, 241 or by advanced placement credit.
+All new students, except those with AP calculus or AP statistics scores of 4 or higher or college level mathematics transfer credit, must take the Mathematics Placement Examination to determine their mathematical preparation for placement in Whittier College mathematics courses.
+The Liberal Education Program mathematics (quantitative reasoning) requirement can be satisfied by taking MATH 75, 80, 81, 85, 139A, 139B, 141A, 141B, 220, 241 or by advanced placement credit.
 Students in Chemistry, Mathematics, Physics, or Pre-Engineering should begin the calculus sequence in the freshman year.
-Those not prepared to do so during the first term should begin with 76 or 85, or 139A, depending on their preparation.
-The department also participates in an interdisciplinary Mathematics-Business major.
+Those not prepared to do so during the first term should begin with 76 or 85, depending on their preparation.
+The department also participates in an interdisciplinary Mathematics-Business major, and the 3-2 Engineering Program.
 GUIDELINES FOR A MAJOR IN MATHEMATICS In addition to the Major in Mathematics, the department offers a Major in Mathematics with Teaching Credential Emphasis for students who plan to teach high school mathematics.
 Teaching Credential students should contact the Department of Education and Child Development for more information on obtaining an appropriate California teaching credential.
 Students who plan to enter a graduate program in mathematics should take more than the minimum number of mathematics courses; these students should work closely with an advisor from the Department of Mathematics to choose appropriate additional mathematics courses.
-Core courses for both options:
+Core courses for both options: Core courses for both options: